cjvillar/cv_fibonacci_seq/README.md

 # fibonacci_seq_app
-* Note: I did this for a take home coding assignment.
+**Note: I did this for a take-home coding assignment.**

-A Django web app to calculate the fibonacci sequence for all the terms up to the given nth term.
+A Django web app to calculate the Fibonacci sequence for all the terms up to the given nth term.
-The ouput sequence is saved in an SQLite database and used to prevent redundant calculations.
+The output sequence is saved in an SQLite database to prevent redundant calculations.

-The maximum nth term limit is set 1000 in the html form.
+The maximum nth term limit is set to 1000 in the HTML form.

 I chose Django because it comes with a lot of included functionality, like the Django ORM, it's scalable and relatively easy to get started with.

-## Start Up Instructions
+## Start-Up Instructions

 ```bash
 cd cv_fibonacci_seq